scqubits/scqubits/docs/source/installation.rst

 Installing via pip
 ==================

-Install scqubits using the Python package manager `pip <http://www.pip-installer.org/>`_.
+scqubits can also be installed using the Python package manager `pip <http://www.pip-installer.org/>`_.

 .. code-block:: bash